 Today we are high on the ridge of the Heavitree Range hiking to one of the most iconic views of the trail - Counts Point.
 A challenging hike rewards us with sweeping panoramic vistas of high quartzite ridge lines, including Haast Bluff and Mt Zeil to the west.
-An exhilarating descent is followed by some easier walking through the beautiful Serpentine Gorge and the old Serpentine Chalet.
+An exhilarating descent is followed by some easier walking through to Serpentine Chalet Dam.
 After the walk we transfer back to our private camp in the Ormiston Gorge region.
 We enjoy another delicious camp fire meal in gorgeous surroundings before a very deep and relaxing sleep under the stars.

+15km/8hr walk

-15km/8hr walk Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast, Lunch, Dinner

-Today we walk section 10 of the Larapinta Trail, taking us from Ormiston Gorge to the historic Glen Helen homestead, situated on the mighty Finke River.
+Today we walk section 10 of the Larapinta Trail, taking us from Ormiston Gorge to the mighty Finke River.
 The Finke is one of the oldest watercourses on our planet and is dotted with massive River Red Gums and is home to a splendid array of birdlife.
 At the end of the day we have the chance to go for a swim in Glen Helen Gorge or the Finke River.
 We sleep tonight at our Ormiston eco-camp.

+11km/5-6hr walk

-11km/5-6hr walk Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast, Lunch, Dinner